 Since getting involved with essential oils, I have accumulated a ton of roller bottles.
-I am constantly mixing up blends (like Mama’s Stress Buster).
+I am constantly mixing up blends for my family.
 It’s so convenient to have everything pre-diluted, and it’s much easier to apply as well.

 Unfortunately, I definitely lacked organization when creating all of these roller bottle blends.
 Most of my bottles didn’t have labels and were scattered around the house.
 So anytime I needed one of them, I’d have to open each one up and smell them until I found the right one.
 Luckily I could differentiate each of the smells.

 Since January is National Get Organized Month, I decided it was time to get more organized with my essential oil roller bottle storage.
 So we gathered some washi tape that matched our roller bottles and a Brother P-Touch label maker and sat down to not only label our roller bottles, but to make them pretty and organized too.